Chas McCormick Player Props: Astros vs. Angels

 - McCormick is hitting .209 with six doubles, four home runs and nine walks.

-- In 32.0% of his games this season, McCormick has had at least one RBI.
-He's picked up more than one in 16.0% and driven in three or more of his team's runs in one contest.
+- McCormick has an RBI in eight of 25 games this season, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in one contest.

-- In eight of 25 games this season, he has scored, including multiple runs once.
+- In eight of 25 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.